 What can we do to fight against Fascism?
 As is the case with so many issues in life, the first step is to recognize the problem.
 It’s important that we see things for what they are, and call them by their proper names.
 When we see people coalescing around a nationalistic philosophy which denigrates the arts and intellect, which glorifies militarism, which uses religion to justify discrimination against homosexuals and Muslims, which seeks to scapegoat immigrants and the poor, which attacks organized labor, which serves the wealthy and the corporations – that is Fascism, plain and simple.
 We should call it that, and we should debunk the oft-asserted notion that such a philosophy is equally valid to others.
 The history of the last century has shown us again and again what happens when this insidious ideology is allowed to take root.

 We should also miss no opportunity to stand up for freedom, equality and solidarity.
 We must support those who are the victims of Fascist rhetoric.
-This means speaking up for human rights, equality and justice for all – for homosexuals, for immigrants, for minority religions, for the captives in our burgeoning prison system, for the poor and the dispossessed.
+This means speaking up for human rights, equality and justice for all – for homosexuals, for immigrants, for minority races and religions, for the captives in our burgeoning prison system, for the poor and the dispossessed.
 We must support our labor unions when they come under attack in the name of “fiscal restraint” and must guard against the infringement of the right to organize.
 We must defend and support artists and intellectuals, in both the marketplace and in academia.
 We must oppose the idea that uninformed opinions and specious arguments are valid and are equal with fact-based, well informed and well reasoned ones.
 We must boycott and otherwise oppose the moneyed and corporate interests in favor of the small, the local and the economically oppressed.